2021-2022 Board of Directors

 Nominating Chair: Kelly Barber

-Kelly Barber is a Primary Researcher at 84.51°, a division of the Kroger Company.
-Her career has focused around marketing optimization and consumer insights work.
-A member of the Junior League since 2013, she most recently served as Co-Chair of Leadership Development before taking on the role of VP of Membership.
-She is now the nominating Vice-Chair.
+Kelly Barber is the Research Director at Waterson Garner, a boutique strategic consulting firm.
+Her career has focused around marketing optimization and insights work, always an advocate for building consumer-centric brands and products.
+A member of the Junior League since 2013, she has served as Co-Chair of Leadership Development and the VP of Membership.
 Kelly also served on the board of the Kennedy Heights Arts Center from 2014-2018.
 She earned her MBA at Xavier University in 2008 and her bachelors in Art History at the University of Cincinnati in 2005.
 She resides in Pleasant Ridge, with her husband, Tony, and their two dogs, Clifford and Clementine.
-She is a supporter of the local arts and culinary scene and is also a part-time Pilates instructor.
+She is a supporter of the local arts and culinary scene and is also a part-time Pilates and Crossfit instructor.

 Executive Management Team

-Sam Zehdner recently took on a new role as the Sr. Product Marketing Manager at 84.51° as a member of the Kroger Precision Marketing team.
+Sam Zehnder is currently a Sr. Product Marketing Manager at 84.51° as a member of the Kroger Precision Marketing team.
 Prior to her role on the 84.51 team, Sam has worked in various Marketing and CRM positions across diverse industries at Delta Private Jets, EyeMed Vision Care, OneSight and Fifth Third Bank.
 Sam graduated in 2011 with a Bachelor’s degree in Sports Marketing and a minor in Business from Xavier University.
 In 2016, she became a Certified Salesforce Administrator.

 Sam joined the Junior League of Cincinnati in 2017 and has since served as a member of the Online Committee and Chair of the Marketing and Publicity Committee.
-Outside of the league, Sam is very involved with Xavier University where she serves as a mentor for undergraduate students and sits as a member of Xavier University’s National Alumni Board.
-Sam is originally from Danville, KY but now considers Cincinnati ‘home’ and lives in East Walnut Hills.
+Outside of the league, Sam is very involved with Xavier University where she is a member of Xavier University’s National Alumni Board.
+Sam is originally from Danville, KY but now considers Cincinnati ‘home’ and lives in Northside with her husband Tom.

 VP Community Impact: Leslie Touassi